-Investment Rate of Return Mortality

-2.19% per year

-Healthy Life and Disabled Life Mortality, with 110 percent of the Male and Female rates used in the pension valuations for SERS plan members
+Investment Rate of Return 4.40% per year Mortality Healthy Life and Disabled Life Mortality, with 110% of the Male and Female - rates used in the pension valuations for SERS plan members.

 Incurred but not Reported: A liability equal to 25% of expected first year cash flow was held for postemployment life insurance benefits claims incurred but not reported (IBNR).